WilmsJochen/docker-demo/README.md

-# Ex1: Build your own docker container and push it to the cloud.
+# Exercise: Build your own docker container and push it to the cloud.

 Good you found this git repo!